 When to Refinance Your Mortgage

-Ultimately, to determine if you should refinance, crunch the numbers yourself.
+To determine if you should refinance, crunch the numbers yourself.
 “I think it’s a good time to refinance if it’s right for your financial situation,” says Michael Chabot, SVP of residential lending at Draper & Kramer Mortgage Corp.
-Look for savings of at least a half percent, and make sure you feel extremely confident you’ll be able to cover your new monthly payment for the life of the loan.
+Look for savings of at least a half percent and make sure you feel extremely confident you’ll be able to cover your new monthly payment for the life of the loan.

-The best time to refinance is the time that works best for your personal financial circumstances and goals.
+Ultimately, the best time to refinance is the time that works best for your personal financial circumstances and goals.
 If you can get a lower interest rate and afford the closing costs, a refinance could help you save on your monthly payment.
-But if you’re not feeling certain about your finances in the coming months, it could make sense to wait a bit to explore a refi.
+But if you’re not feeling certain about your finances or your plans for your house in the coming months, it could make sense to wait a bit to explore a refi.